 - 1. Ensure that the ADB drivers are installed on the host computer. - 2.
 Connect the device to a host computer using the USB Programming Cable.
-See Installing the USB Programming Cable on page 114 and Connecting the Device to the Host Computer on page 115. - 3.
-Go to Settings. - 4.
-Touch System > Advanced > Developer options. - 5.
-Slide the USB debugging switch to the ON position. - 6.
-Touch OK.

-- 7. If the device and host computer are connected for the first time, the Allow USB debugging? dialog box with the Always allow from this computer check box displays.
-Select the check box, if required. - 8.
-Touch OK or Allow. - 9.
-On the host computer, navigate to the platform-tools folder and open a command prompt window. - 10.
-Type adb install <application>. where: <application> = the path and filename of the apk file. - 11.
-Disconnect the USB programming cable.
-See Removing the USB Programming Cable on page 115.
+See Installing the USB Programming Cable on page 115 and Connecting the Device to the Host Computer on page 116. - 3.
+Go to Settings > System > Developer options. - 4.
+Slide the USB debugging switch to the ON position. - 5.
+Touch OK. - 6.
+If the device and host computer are connected for the first time, the Allow USB debugging? dialog box with the Always allow from this computer check box displays.
+Select the check box, if required. - 7.
+Touch OK or Allow. - 8.
+On the host computer, navigate to the platform-tools folder and open a command prompt window. - 9.
+Type adb install <application>.